Untitled Document

 WORLD RECESSION LOOMING

 Global interest rates will soon rise and this will be largely outside the control of individiual reserve banks so recession still looms.
-JULY 2010
+DEC 2010

 Bad economic newsflow from almost every corner of the world has increased worries that the current strains facing Governments and banks may trigger a re-run of the panic of 2008, with traders selling all but the safest assets and depressing prices internationally.
 The worries are compounded as Spanish officials cast doubt over the stability of their banking system urging the European Central Bank not to close one of its emergency funding schemes.
 Many investors now worry that China's over fast expansion in recent years has left it vulnerable to a Japan-style implosion.
 Poor employment and trade figures from Japan underlined worries that Asia could fail to support activity elsewhere.
 US consumer confidence figures showed that optimism about the world's largest economy has taken a nosedive as well.
 In NZ our problems are only just beginning with hikes in everything from electricity to levies which are intended to consume even more housholds income.